pstuffa/d3-course-work/javascriptBasics.md

 ```
 1. Make a function that adds 3 to any input
 2. Make a function that divides by three to any input
-3. Make a function that divides by the denominator variable to any input
+3. Make a function that determines if numbers in a dataset are less than 4
-4. Make a function that determines if numbers are even
+4. Make a function that determines if numbers in a dataset are even
-5. Make a function that determines if numbers are odd
+5. Make a function that determines if numbers in a dataset are odd
 ```
+*Hint - in Javascript, the modular operator (%) returns division remainder.*